 This would also be reflected in the theranostic use of the drug in Ga68 imaging (i.e. Ga68 Satoreotide).

 This presentation from Theranostics Australia

-The clinical trial is named “Study to Evaluate the Safety and Preliminary Efficacy of 177Lu-OPSC001 in NETs”.
-The protocol involves 3 cycles 8 weeks apart of intravenous Lu-177 OPS-201.
-All patients will have baseline Ga-68 octreotate imaging performed.
+The clinical trial was named “Study to Evaluate the Safety and Preliminary Efficacy of 177Lu-OPSC001 in NETs”.
+The protocol involved 3 cycles 8 weeks apart of intravenous Lu-177 OPS-201.
+All patients had baseline Ga-68 octreotate imaging performed.

-The treatment is available for all NET patients with a histologically confirmed diagnosis of:
+The therapy was available for all NET patients with a histologically confirmed diagnosis of:

 - unresectable GEP NET (Grade I and Grade II according to WHO classification (2010, Annex 01), functioning and non-functioning).

 - unresectable “typical lung NET” or “atypical lung NET” are acceptable (with the exception of Large Cell Bronchial Neuroendocrine Neoplasms and Small Cell Lung Cancers).

 Patients who had previous Lu-177 octreotate (e.g. Lutathera) were not eligible.
 Patients may have had any other treatment including chemotherapy, radiotherapy or Somatostatin Analogues (e.g. octreotide, landreotide).